 Although a parent or grandparent is not prohibited from providing food for a school-designated function or for children in the child's or grandchild's classroom for his or her birthday, please be aware that children in the school may have severe allergies to certain food products.
 Therefore, it is imperative to discuss this with the child's teacher prior to bringing any food in this circumstance.
+Food must be pre-packaged.
+If you are sending food for an event it needs to be delivered to the office.
+School personnel will deliver the food to the classroom at the end of the day in an effort to minimize instructional disruptions.
 Occasionally, the school or a class may host certain functions or celebrations tied to the curriculum that will involve food.
 The school or teacher will notify students and parents of any known food allergies when soliciting potential volunteers for bringing food products.

-[See Food Allergies on page 46.]
+[See Food Allergies on page 44.]